Waste Shipment Regulation

 Less export and more processing within Europe will lead to higher costs, at a time when virgin plastic is often still cheaper.

-3. Your Valipac declaration is changing
+3. Your Valipac reporting is changing

-Against a backdrop where the imminent ban on exporting plastic waste to non-OECD countries is putting pressure on the collection and recycling of certain industrial packaging streams, Valipac has taken the initiative by seeking recycling partners within OECD member countries that have the necessary capacity to process these complex streams.
+Against a backdrop where the imminent ban on exporting plastic waste to non-OECD countries is putting pressure on the collection and recycling of certain commercial and industrial packaging streams, Valipac has taken the initiative by seeking recycling partners within OECD member countries that have the necessary capacity to process these complex streams.

 Thanks to this agreement, the recycling capacity required to process 6,000 tonnes of big bags will be secured in order to transform this waste into plastic pellets, which will then be reintroduced into new industrial applications.